Ne-k/Nebulix/README.md

 # Nebulix

 Nebulix is a project integrated with Discord to help manage FIRST FRC shirt/merch trades.
-The application itself is written in TypeScript using Node.js to keep things simple and as first-come, first-served as possible.
+The application is written in TypeScript using Node.js to keep things simple and as first-come, first-served as possible.

 ## Purpose

-Nebulix is developed to make FIRST FRC shirt and merchandise trading easier through building a Discord bot with ease of creating or managing trade requests, making the exchange fair and efficient between the different parties.
+Nebulix is developed to make FIRST FRC shirt and merchandise trading easier by building a Discord bot with ease of creating or managing trade requests, making the exchange fair and efficient between the different parties.

 ## Features